Shreshtha731/Tutedude-Python/README.md

 # Tutedude-Python
-Code in Python1.py gives sum,product(multiplication),Division and difference between the two numbers entered by the user.
-Code in Python2.py displays a Personalized Greeting message which will include the full name(first name + second name) entered by the user.
+Code in Python1.py Checks if a number entered by the user is even or odd.
-And the other files were just for testing the setup between github and wsl vscode.
+Code in Python2.py gives us the sum of integers from 1 to 50 using a Loop And the other files were just for testing the setup between github and wsl vscode.